Michael-Stokoe/statamic-ip-whitelist/README.md

 php artisan ip-whitelist:manage add YOUR_IP_ADDRESS
 ```

-2. Or temporarily disable the middleware by setting `bypass_local` to `true` in local environment
+2. Or temporarily disable the middleware by setting `bypass_local` to `true` in local environment (Only works in local dev)

 3. Or directly edit the storage file/database to add your IP